Sturgeon’s law: Ninety percent of everything is crap.

 Rankings & reviews online

 The internet is full of websites that ostensibly rank, rate, and/or review companies within a given industry.
-Most of these websites, even the ones that rank well in Google, are crap.
+Most of these websites are crappy.
 Generally, these ranking websites cover industries where affiliate programs offering website owners large commissions are common.

-Industries and product categories where useless review websites are especially common include:
+Here are a few examples of industries and product categories where useless review websites are especially common:

 - Credit cards